Your mission, should you choose to accept it, is to scroll down to see what you can do today.

 Action: A few of our favorite things

 Deadline: when you can – We know, we spend a lot of time and virtual ink bitching about stuff that makes us angry.
 But this time last year we wrote an article naming some people and organizations that made us happy, and we’re carrying on the tradition.
 Read our article, share it around, think about local and online folks and groups that make the Resistance the dynamic engine that it is.
-For example, Sports Basement: they not only provide great free meeting space for our All Member Meetings and Governance Committee meetings at their Berkeley location (we have an 11/25 All Member Meeting!), they’re offering a 20% discount coupon for all IEB members at all stores — check it out just below!
+For example, Sports Basement: they not only provide great free meeting space for our All Member Meetings and Governance Committee meetings at their Berkeley location, they’re offering a 20% discount coupon for all IEB members at all stores — check it out just below!
 And super important: don’t forget to thank each other — we certainly thank YOU!

 Action: Protect Mueller’s investigation